 After finishing her school years in the Netherlands, José worked as a salesperson and did some child minding, during which she realised she is very much a people’s person.
-José migrated to Australia in 1980, together with her husband and baby.
+José migrated to Australia in 1980.

 With their four sons growing up and having worked in the sales industry, José needed a more rewarding challenge and joined DACWA in 2009 as a support worker.
-José then worked as a coordinator with CURA (formerly DACWA) for a few years and in 2015, changed to a new role with a different function.
+José then worked as a coordinator with CURA (formerly DACWA) for a few years and in 2015, changed to some new roles with a different functions.
 This included her involvement in the running of the Community Visitors Scheme Programme and now as Social Coordinator.
 José holds a Cert III and Cert IV in Community Aged Care.

 José feels at home with Cura and finds working with what she describes as great people, very satisfying.